 Cloud App Security will sync your policy details to its servers for each new app you sign in to.
 This may take up to one minute.

-In the Cloud App Security portal, go to the settings cog and choose Conditional Access App Control.
-You should see a message letting you know that new Azure AD apps were discovered by Conditional Access App Control.
+In the Cloud App Security portal, click the settings cog , and then select Conditional Access App Control.

-In the Conditional Access App Control apps table, look at the Available controls column and verify that both Azure AD conditional access and Session control appear.
+In the Conditional Access App Control apps table, look at the Available controls column and verify that both Access control and Session control appear for your apps.

-If Session control doesn't appear for an app, it's not yet available for that specific app.
-You'll see the Request session control link instead.
+If session control doesn't appear for an app, it's not yet available for that specific app.
+You can either add it immediately as a custom app, or you can open a request to add it as a featured app by clicking Request session control.

 First sign out of any existing sessions.
 Then, try to sign in to each app that was successfully deployed.
 Sign in using a user that matches the policy configured in Azure AD.

 In the Cloud App Security portal, under Investigate, select Activity log, and make sure the login activities are captured for each app.

 You can filter by clicking on Advanced, and then filtering using Source equals Access control.

 It's recommended that you sign into mobile and desktop apps from managed and unmanaged devices.
 This is to make sure that the activities are properly captured in the activity log.

 To verify that the activity is properly captured, click on a single sign-on log on activity so that it opens the activity drawer.
 Make sure the User agent tag properly reflects whether the device is a native client (meaning either a mobile or desktop app) or the device is a managed device (compliant, domain joined, or valid client certificate).